 As most of North America is getting into the swing of a new year, the Chinese will soon be celebrating the beginning of a new lunar calendar.
-The "Year of the Rooster," which begins on January 28, will bring about a standstill in manufacturing and freight movement in and out of the world's primary production center.Read More
+The "Year of the Dog," which begins on February 16, 2018, will bring about a standstill in manufacturing and freight movement in and out of the world's primary production center.Read More